tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 7. Implement Variable and Style Control Methods
 ===============================================

-In this step you will implement the dataset controll JavaScript methods in :file:`public/js/leaflet_map.js`.
+In this step you will implement the dataset control JavaScript methods in :file:`public/js/leaflet_map.js`.

 Here is a brief explanation of each method that will be implemented in this step: